benceSzeplaki/ELTE_I/Imperative programing (C)/Assignements/2. Assignement/README.md

 # 📓 Task Collatz Conjecture

-Create a program, that calculates the length of the Collatz conjecture from a given integer.
+Create a program, that calculates the length of the Collatz sequence from a given integer.
 The first element of the Collatz sequence is a natural number.
 The rest of the elements of the sequance is defined recurively:
 if the previous element was odd, than the next element is (the previous element * 3) + 1,